-When we engage with government, we aim to do it in ways that accord with our values, business principles and the standards our stakeholders expect of us.
+When we engage with government, we aim to do so in ways that accord with our values, business principles and the standards our stakeholders expect of us.

 Our engagement with public bodies is founded on a commitment to openness and transparency regarding the methods we use as we conduct our daily business.
 To do otherwise would damage our reputation and potentially challenge our right to participate in discussion of these issues in the future.
-When donating to political-party funding, for example, we adhered to our policy which ensures that the funding was properly authorised, it complied with the laws of Botswana and remained consistent with the objective of promoting multi-party democracy.
+When donating to political-party funding, for example, we adhere to our policy which ensures that the funding is properly authorised, complies with the laws of Botswana and remains consistent with the objective of promoting multi-party democracy.